Arisiar/YOLOv3_Tensorflow/README.md

 ### Loss Function

-Training use sum of squared error loss and binary cross-entropy.
+Training use sum of squared error loss(width, height) and binary cross-entropy(coordinate, objectness and class).

 Loss penalizes coordinate and class predictions error if an object is assigned to a grid, otherwise it only penalizes objectness.